electrode-io/fynpo/packages/fyn/README.md

 - Central storage mode is fast (and very fast on Linux) once cache is hot.
 - Install dependencies with a time stamp lock.

-## General
+### General

 - A super fast node package manager for installing modules.
 - Production quality with a lot of unit tests and verified on real applications.
-- 100% compatible with NodeJS and its ecosystem.
+- 100% compatible with Node.js and its ecosystem.
 - A flat and simple dependency lock file that can be diffed and edited.
 - Always deterministic `node_modules` installation.
 - Compatible with [npm] by internally using the same modules as [npm].
 - Maintains as much of [npm]'s behaviors as possible.
 - Able to use [npm]'s `npm-shrinkwrap.json` or `package-lock.json`.

-# Overview
+## Overview

-`fyn` is the result of a long pursuit to make developing and managing large and complex software in NodeJS easier.
+`fyn` is the result of a long pursuit to make developing and managing large and complex software in Node.js easier.
 To realize that, it ultimately ends up being a node package manager.

 It started out as small experiments for a single goal of better local package installing and linking, ie: better [npm link], but has gradually grown to a fully functional node package manager for the [flat node_modules design].
 It is fast, production quality, and maintains [100% compatibility](#compatibility).

 While it has all the bells and whistles to make it an extremely fast and efficient package manager, it's not just another [npm].

-It comes with two unique features that are very useful when you are working on a large NodeJS application that consists of many packages.
+It comes with two unique features that are very useful when you are working on a large Node.js application that consists of many packages.

 ## Rationale